zxkmm/ecrf_reborn/arduino_libs/ESP32-targz/README.md

 Known bugs
 ----------

-  - SPIFFS is deprecated, migrate to LittleFS!
+  - tarGzStreamExpander hates SPIFFS
-  - tarGzExpander/tarExpander: symlinks or long filename/path not supported, path limit is 100 chars
+  - tarGzExpander/tarExpander: some formats aren't supported with SPIFFS (e.g contains symlinks or long filename/path)
-  - tarGzExpander without intermediate file uses a lot of heap
+  - tarGzExpander without intermediate file hates situations with low heap
   - tarGzExpander/gzExpander on ESP8266 : while the provided examples will work, the 32Kb dynamic allocation for gzip dictionary is unlikely to work in real world scenarios (e.g. with a webserver) and would probably require static allocation

+  ~~- tarGzExpander: files smaller than 4K aren't processed~~
+  - ~~error detection isn't deferred efficiently, debugging may be painful~~
+  - ~~.tar files containing files smaller than 512 bytes aren't fully processed~~
+  - ~~reading/writing simultaneously on SPIFFS may induce errors~~

 Debugging: